Telus is the second largest holding in the Dividend Beginner portfolio. Bell is a new interest of mine.

 In addition to that, the investments the Three Big Telecoms have put into infrastructure secure their top spots in the sector.
 The oligopoly they’ve built seems to be endorsed by the Canadian Radio-Television and Telecommunications Commission (CRTC) further solidifies their position, at the expense of the poor Canadian who’s gouged left and right, even though they’re “supposed” to be working for the Canadian citizen.

 It’s the crude reality of mobile in Canada.
-If one is fortunate enough to possess the cash flow to invest, it’s prudent to invest in one of the companies that is clearly taking advantage of you when you have no say.
-You know that company will make money and continue to be profitable; and as a result return that value in the form of capital gains or dividends.
+If one is fortunate enough to possess the cash flow to invest, it’s prudent to invest in one of these companies which have high barriers to entry.
+We expect these companies will make money and continue to be profitable; and as a result return that value in the form of capital gains or dividends.

 The Big Three Telecoms